-Mayor Muriel Bowser has invested \$4,220,040.00 to DBH to fund prospective CBOs to expand into new Cohort 3 expansion schools.
+Over the past years, Mayor Muriel Bowser has invested \$17,653,751.17 of funding through DBH for prospective CBOs to expand into new Cohort 4 expansion schools.
 Grant funds will support CBOs to provide non-billable interventions and supports integral to a multi-tiered school-based behavioral health program, including but not limited to teacher and parent consultation; whole classroom delivery of evidence-based manualized curriculum; social skills-building and problem-solving groups; school team meetings; care coordination, and crisis management.
 In addition, CBOs will provide billable interventions through providing treatment services.
-Cohort 3 is comprised of a total of 60 schools.
 Each CBO will also be provided funding to support a 1:6 supervisor to clinician ratio.
+The number of awards (schools) fluctuates based on the ongoing school matching of the existing CBO partners.

-For the purposes for this RFA, please use the following definitions as guidance:
+For the purposes for this RFA, please use the following definitions, descriptions, and examples as guidance: